HarshCasper/NeoAlgo/CONTRIBUTING.md

 ## Creating Pull Request
 You have a GitHub repo and can push to it.
 All is well.
 But how the heck do you contribute to other people's GitHub projects?
 That is what I wanted to know after I learned git and GitHub.
 I will explain how to fork a git repo, make changes, and submit a pull request.

- - When you want to work on another's GitHub project, the first step is to fork a repo.
+ - When you want to work on another's GitHub project, the first step is to fork a repo.<br>
  <img src="img/fork.png" width="750" /><br>

  - Once there click on the Fork button in the top-right corner.
 This creates a new copy of the repo under your Github user account.
  - Clone this Github repo.
-Open up the GitBash/Command Line and type in:
+Open up the GitBash/Command Line and type in:<br>
 <img src="img/git clone.png" width="750"/><br>
   - Don't forget to write your GitHub user name.
 - cd into the specific directory.
-Now create a branch of the master by pushing the command: git branch < YOUR_USERNAME >
+Now create a branch of the master by pushing the command: git branch < YOUR_USERNAME ><br>
 <img src="img/git branch.png" width="750" /><br>

 - You can now check the branches by pushing in the command: git branch.
 You will see the Master Branch and another branch with your username.
 - Switch to Development Branch.
 Never develop on Master Branch.
-Push in the command: git checkout < YOURUSERNAME >.
+Push in the command: git checkout < YOURUSERNAME >.<br>
 <img src="img/git checkout.png" width="750"/><br>

 - Start Coding.
 Make apt commits with proper commit messages.
 Always use git status to see that you have not made changes on the file you were supposed not to.
 - Add all the changes with this command: (git add .).
-This will add the changes to your present workspace.
+This will add the changes to your present workspace. <br>
 <img src="img/git add.png" width="750"/><br>

 - Make a commit.
-This will save a snapshot of your Project.
+This will save a snapshot of your Project.<br>
 <img src="img/git commit.png" width="750"/><br>

-- Push the changes: git push
+- Push the changes: git push <br>
 <img src="img/git push.png" width="750"/><br>

-- Once you push the changes to your repo, Go to your forked repository, the Compare & pull request button will appear in GitHub.
+- Once you push the changes to your repo, Go to your forked repository, the Compare & pull request button will appear in GitHub.<br>
 <img src="img/pull_request.png" width="750"/><br>

-- Click it and you'll be taken to this screen.
+- Click it and you'll be taken to this screen.<br>
 <img src="img/pull_2.png" width="750"/><br>
   - Open a pull request by clicking the Create pull request button.
 This allows the repo's maintainers to reviews your work.
-From here, they can merge it if it is good, or they may ask you for some changes.
+From here, they can merge it if it is good, or they may ask you for some changes.<br>

 ## Creating issue
   Issues can be used to keep track of bugs, enhancements, or other requests.

   - On GitHub, navigate to the main page of the repository.
-  - Under your repository name, click on the Issues button. <br>
+  - Under your repository name, click on the Issues button.
   <img src="img/issue.png" /><br>

 - Click New issue.
   <img src="img/new_issue.png" /><br>
 - If there are multiple issue types, click Get started next to the type of issue you'd like to open.
   <img src="img/issue_template_get_started_button.png" /><br>